The Transatlantic Slave Trade: A journey of despair, struggle, and legacy

 Stories and facts

 The Transatlantic Slave Trade stands as a grim chapter in human history, characterized by the systematic and brutal exploitation of millions of Africans for economic gain.
-This article delves into the origins, operations, and consequences of this dehumanizing trade, shedding light on its enduring impact on societies across the Atlantic world.

 The origins of the transatlantic slave trade can be traced back to the 16th century when Portuguese ships began transporting enslaved Africans to work on sugar plantations in the Cape Verde and Madeira islands.
 Spanish conquistadors further expanded the trade by bringing enslaved Africans to the Caribbean after 1502.
 For over a century and a half, Portuguese merchants dominated the trade from their bases in the Congo-Angola region along the west coast of Africa.